 And, according to the article “Robots are coming (for your job)” on the website Salon News, dated 9/26/2012, just about everybody’s job may be replaced by robots, even prestigious positions such as doctors:

 The healthcare sector will continue to expand, as a result of aging and gradually increasing affluence.
 But a well-equipped bathroom medical station might be able to communicate with central hospital computers, eliminating the need for throngs of nurses who draw blood, measure pulses and fill out reams of insurance paperwork.
 Nor will MDs necessarily be spared.
-Diagnostic software will replace the expensive doctor who is paid to look up a patient’s symptoms online.
-Robot surgeons may eventually be more accurate than tired or careless humans.
+Diagnostic software will replace the doctor who is paid to look up a patient’s symptoms online.
+Moreover, robot surgeons may eventually be more accurate than tired or careless humans.

 Therefore, could robots replace general practitioners?
 Since GPs are already an endangered species and perform a job that is rather mundane and generic and often requires relatively few skills compared to that of specialists, robots and/or computers will probably replace them sooner rather than later, maybe within a decade or two.
-And if these high-tech automated replacements save the lives of patients and probably a great deal of money as well, we’ll all be better off, won’t we?
+And if these high-tech automated replacements save the lives of patients and a great deal of money as well, we’ll all be better off, won’t we?

 Of course, robots may replace our jobs too, and that seems an eventuality most of us will have to face sooner rather than later.
-Are you ready for the change?

 Please leave a comment.